jebeck/flux-for-dataviz/flux-dataviz.md

 <img src="images/basic-flow.svg" alt="diagram of basic flow between the three stores" title="basic flow diagram" style="border: none; box-shadow: none;" width="90%" />

 Note:
-And finally, here's a somewhat crude attempt at illustrating this in a diagram.
+And here's a somewhat hand-wavey attempt at illustrating this in a diagram.
 I've put `INIT_CONFIGS` and `LOAD_DATA` on one side because both of these actions will be fired after the server responds to a request for data, and they may happen in either order.
 I've drawn a dotted line from the DrawStore to `INIT_CONFIGS` and `LOAD_DATA` to represent the fact that the DrawStore also responds to these dispatches after waiting for the other stores to finish their responses.
 The DrawStore is the source of the data used to actually render the visualization for the user.
 The user then interacts with it, navigating through the time dimension and causing `MOVE_LOCATION` actions to be fired as she goes.
 These are then dispatched straight to the DrawStore, which prepares the next state of the visualization for rendering.

 <img src="images/basic-flow-focus.svg" alt="diagram of flow between the three stores: focus data" title="flow diagram: focus data" style="border: none; box-shadow: none;" width="90%" />